-When I started rebuilding my hiker lifestyle and getting back outside, I began by buying backpacking gear that was inexpensive and generally heavier and less packable, which meant a larger backpack to store them.
+When I started rebuilding my hiker lifestyle and getting back outside, I began by buying inexpensive backpacking gear, generally heavier and less packable, which meant a larger backpack to store them.

-The longer I have been in this hobby, the more replacements I have done work not just to make purchases but also to find the lowest weight and most packable items, so what is ultralight backpacking?
+The longer I have been in this hobby, the more replacements I have done work to make purchases and find the lowest weight and most packable items, so what is ultralight backpacking?

 This change is frequently labeled as an “ultralight backpacker” when your goal is to lighten up by finding ultralight gear that helps get your base weight as low as possible without causing safety or other concerns.